 Starting the Program

-The idea to start a lung cancer screening program at Sanford Medical Center began during a 2012 lung care oversight committee meeting, when administrators asked physicians: What can our cancer center do to elevate its performance?
+The idea to start a lung cancer screening program at Sanford Medical Center began during a 2012 lung care oversight committee meeting, when administrators asked physicians an important question: What can our cancer center do to elevate its performance?
 Radiation oncologists and oncologists at Sanford’s Roger Maris Cancer Center noted an uptick in the number of lung cancer patients they were seeing and suggested that lung cancer screening could help detect cancer cases sooner, while also bringing more patients to the center.

 They pointed to the National Lung Screening Trial (NLST)